Melonboy56/SpwnerIDE/README.md

 This is the source code for Spwner IDE\
 \
 I am currently working on Spwner IDE alpha v1.1\
+If you are wondering why my IDE almost looks like a Jetbrains IDE, it's because this project was inspired by Jetbrains Intellij IDEA ide
-It will be released soon!
+Spwner IDE alpha v1.1 will be released soon!